Subhrajyoti0298/ExpressFood-food-delivery-website/README.md

 # ExpressFood food delivery website

 In this project, I have created a food delivery website named "ExpressFood" using Web Technologies like HTML, CSS, JavaScript and JQuery.
-The website uses a responsive design so that it can fit any screen size
+The website uses a responsive design so that it can fit any screen size.
+Screenshots of the different sections of my page are provided below

 Here I have added some screenshots of my project.